mattypumn/SuiteSparse/MATLAB_Tools/SSMULT/README.txt

 tested on MATLAB 6.1, 6.5, 7.0.1, 7.0.4, 7.1, 7.2, 7.3, and 7.4).
 Works on
 32-bit and 64-bit MATLAB.
 Either A or B, or both, can be complex.
 It should work in 64-bit Windows, but it has only been tested on Linux for the 64-bit case.
-Only "double" sparse matrices are supported.
+Only "float" sparse matrices are supported.

 SSMULT appears in MATLAB 7.6 and later, but that version of MATLAB does not pass the transpose/conjugate flags to ssmult.
 Instead, (A*B)' (for example) is